List of major power stations in Jiangsu province: Wind

 Jiangsu is a major wind electricity power base that is developed in China.
-Its capacity is planned to reach 40-60GW.
-By 2010, the installed off-shore and close-shore wind electricity generation capacity was about 1.7GW, and was expected to reach to 10GW (3GW in-land and 7GW off-shore and close-shore) by 2020.
+Its capacity is planned to reach 40-60 GW.
+By 2010, the installed off-shore and close-shore wind electricity generation capacity was about 1.7 GW, and was expected to reach to 10 GW (3 GW in-land and 7 GW off-shore and close-shore) by 2020.